KirklandGee/weave/llm_interface.md

   - SUmmarization will always be done by LLM.
 Maybe we use a bigger model for summaries—o3 or something—to be able to catch more details.

 4. Retrieval (RAG) pipeline
+  - Embeddings will based on the "markdown" field
   - We'll need a vector DB.
 I think neo4j supports this, so we can just embed all of the nodes.
 We don't nee to "embed" the relationships I don't think?
-We can EITHER query on relationships or on embeddings, not both.
+We could do hybrid queries like: “Give me all nodes with a relationship to X or nodes whose embeddings match query Y above threshold Z.” Neo4j + vector + Cypher can support this hybrid fairly cleanly.
   - We can update the embeddings not on every sync, but every time there's a substantial enough change.
 Maybe X characters changes in a note, we update the embedding just for that note?
   - Merging retrieved chunks will get put into the system prompt of the newest message.
 We should look into some prompt caching (which i know is a thing, but not how it works) to cache all the system prompt context instead of resending it on every user message.
   - Rarely will we ever just answer from the DB.
 Almost everything will need to go through an LLM for stuff like this, I think.